vdouet/Reinforcement-Learning/Reinforcement Learning Specialization - Alberta University /02 - Sample-based Learning Methods/2 - Temporal-Difference Learning.md

 *Q1(argmaxa Q2(a))*.
 Although we learn two estimates, only one estimate is updated on each play; double learning doubles the memory requirements, but does not increase the amount of computation per step.

-The double learning algorithm analogous to Q-learning, called Double Q-learning, divides the time steps in two.
-For a probability *p1* the update is:
+The double learning algorithm analogous to Q-learning, called Double Q-learning , divides the time steps in two.
+For a,probability *p1* the update is:

 <p align="center">
 <img